 Once you've configured Epicenter Server, updates are sent automatically on your given schedule.
-Users wirelessly receive updates, which appear in the address book on their BlackBerry or iPhone.
+Users wirelessly receive updates, which appear in the address book on their iPhone or Android.
 No user involvement is required.

 - Requires no additional software on the phone or tablet.